warren-bank/mirror-XMail-mail-server/Readme.txt

 	"home.bogus"	"??trips"	"travels"

 	define an alias for all users whose name start with any two chars and end with trips.
+	You can have widcard even in the domain field, like :

+	"*"	"postmaster"	"postmaster@domain.net"

 	You __CANNOT__ edit this file while XMail is running due to the fact that is an indexed file.